 What is Work Breakdown Structure (WBS)?

-The Two Types of Work Breakdown Structure
+The Two Types of Work Breakdown Structures

-Benefits of Work Breakdown Structure
+Benefits of Work Breakdown Structures

 Improves project transparency and accountability